FedericoRessi/pythoncourse/docs/getting_started.md

 For having support you can write to:

 ```
-Federico Ressi <federico.ressi _at_ intel.com>
+Federico Ressi <federico.ressi at intel.com>
 ```

 please replace _at_ with @

-## Step 2: install GIT and Bash
+## Step 2: install Git and Bash

-GIT and Bash are required to downlowand your copy of the course, to run tests and to publish your homework to this Web site.
+Git and Bash are required to downlowand your copy of the course, to run tests and to publish your homework to this course web site.

 ### Linux

 All Linux distributions comes with Bash.
-GIT instead could be installed using distribution specific package manager.
+Git instead could be installed using distribution specific package manager.
 For example in Ubuntu you can type
 following: